libris/librisxl/rest/API.md

 # Libris XL 'REST' API

+**NOTE:** This document is a work in progress.
+It can be useful for testing, but the interface is likely to change before the system is in production.

 ## CRUD API

 Libris XL uses JSON-LD as data format, and we provide an API to create, read,